ardiawanbagusharisa/fleveldesign/README.md

 First of all, I apologize because I use Unreal 5.6 instead of 5.5.
 The reason is I am currently doing research research and it takes lots of my memory.
 I am willing to follow the correct procedure if I get accepted by your company.

+# How to use?
+Open using Unreal 5.6, open Level1 at Content > Blockoutlevel > Level1.
+There is a topdown character controller.
+Use left click to move.
+No other actions are available.

 # My steps to create the level blockout
 1. Brainstrom on pinterest and artstation.
 2. Create a rough shape grammar.